galetaire/cathousing/pages/posts/rainbow.md

 # Interpretation and observations

-The Rainbow curve describes a demographic channel in order to evaluate overbought or oversold conditions in the price of housing.
-It is price-adjusted, and derived from the demographic curve (quadratic polynomial).
+The rainbow curve describes a demographic channel in order to evaluate overbought or oversold conditions in the price of housing.
+The equation, derived from the demographic curve (quadratic polynomial), has been price-adjusted.
 This is an experimental indicator, open to improvements and corrections.
 Equations details on the following chart:

 <Image
   src="/images/rainbowsource.png"